wilroboly/entity-chains/README.txt

 the $data variable and save extra data in serialized form (and not adding new columns to your table)  - just like the chain entity does with the checkbox - there is nothing else you need to do.
-If you have added new columns you need to add support for them in $entity_chain->create but not necessarily $entity_chain->save unless you are doing something specific.
+If you have added new columns you need to add support for them in $entity_chains->create but not necessarily $entity_chains->save unless you are doing something specific.

 3. Finally you can play around within the theming for your entity by looking into entity_chains.tpl.php and entity-chain-sample-data.tpl.php